 Mint Tea has a lot of health benefits and if you google for it, you will get to read many links mentioning the health benefits of both Mint leaves and Mint Tea.

 If you are interested in detoxifying your body then its ideal to plant mint, tulsi, lemon grass etc at your home.
 So that you can easily use these organic herbs in preparing your every day tea.
-Few more mint recipes in the blog are mint chutney, mint paratha and mint rice recipe.
+Few more mint recipes on the blog are:

 In india, many people use mint leaves and tulsi (holy basil) leaves into the tea preparation.
 However unlike mint leaves, the tulsi leaves are generally not boiled as it is considered holy in hinduism.
 You can also add chopped lemon grass pieces, crushed ginger and cardamom powder into the tea.